Trump’s Small Biz Rescue Bailed Out Kushner’s Family, Obama’s Aides and Other Political Elite

 A statement from Americans for Tax Reform claimed that its foundation is a “legally and financially separate” organization.
 “It applied for and received a loan and has as a consequence been able to maintain its employees without laying anyone off.
 ATRF does not engage in lobbying,” the statement said, while noting that ATR “never opposed” enactment of the PPP.

 Some entities connected to Congress, which authored and passed the PPP program, also benefited from it—including, seemingly, lawmakers themselves.
 Businesses owned by Rep. Markwayne Mullin (R-OK) received up to $800,000 in loans, per the new disclosure, and four other members of Congress had already reportedly got PPP loans through their business ventures.
-And enterprises associated with family members of two candidates in one of the country’s top-tier Senate races also benefited from PPP funds.
-The law firm of Maine Democratic candidate Sara Gideon’s husband got PPP funds, while businesses owned by the brothers of Sen. Susan Collins (R-ME), an architect of the program, got funds.
+And enterprises associated with family members of two candidates in one of the country’s top-tier Senate races also stood to benefit from PPP funds.
+The law firm of Maine Democratic candidate Sara Gideon’s husband got PPP funds, while businesses owned by the brothers of Sen. Susan Collins (R-ME), an architect of the program, was approved for PPP relief, though they later returned the funds.
 In recent months, Gideon has criticized Collins’ imprint on the small business rescue initiative, saying “special interests” were privileged over small businesses to receive federal cash.

 Several of the nonprofits associated with certain congressional caucuses, like the Congressional Black and Hispanic Caucuses, received PPP loans, as did the foundation linked to the influential Congressional Sportsmen’s Caucus.